ballerina-platform/asyncapi-tools/docs/spec/spec.md

 ## 2. Generating the specification

-This tool enables the generation of an AsyncAPI specification for a given service running on websockets.
+This tool enables the generation of an AsyncAPI specification for a given service running on WebSockets.
 It can be done by running the following command.

 ```bash
 bal asyncapi --protocol ws -i <input_file> --o <output_directory>